Skip to main content

 Multiple Keys

-You can add multiple SSH keys per project.
+You can add multiple SSH keys per workspace.
 All keys will be injected into new instances, allowing multiple team members or machines to connect.